 Now that it has been verified that Aider made a local commit, it would be nice to have a way to test the function that Aider created.

 Aider allows developers to run shell commands within an Aider session.
 This example will use this feature to test the script that was written.
-First find what file the course directory is in using the /run command and ls.
-Then run the script using the found directory
+First find the path to your course directory, cs410g-src, using the /run command and ls.
+Add to your home directory path until you find the directory.
+Then run the script using the path to your course directory.

 Stage 2: Create a zip file from the PDFs